MohammedBOULAHNA/NLP/README.md

 - Task 8: Compare Accuracy and Loss Curves
 - Task 9: Fine-tuning Models from TF Hub
 - Task 10: Train Bigger Models and Visualize Metrics with TensorBoard

+## 7. ABSA with_Spacy and TextBlob Sentiment analysis:
+- TextBlob est une bibliothèque qui propose une analyse des sentiments prête à l'emploi.
+Il a une approche par sac de mots, ce qui signifie qu'il a une liste de mots tels que «bon», «mauvais» et «excellent» qui ont un score de sentiment qui leur est attaché.
+Il est également capable de sélectionner des modificateurs (tels que «not») et des intensificateurs (tels que «very») qui affectent le score de sentiment.

+## 8. Logistic Regression based sentiment analysis :
+* Extract features for logistic regression
+* Implement logistic regression from scratch
+* Apply LR for sentiment analysis
+* Test your model
+* error analysis
+## 9. IMDB-LSTM with CNN :
+- This is a dataset of 25,000 movie reviews from IMDB, labeled by sentiment (positive / negative).
+The reviews have been pre-processed and each review is coded as a list of (integer) word indexes.
+For convenience, the words are indexed by their overall frequency in the dataset, so that, for example, the integer "3" codes the 3rd most frequent word in the data.

+## 10. Exploring Data.